Precision Time Protocol

 Example:

-Configures the PTP clock.
-You can create the following clock types:
+You can create these PTP clock types:

 • boundary—Terminates PTP session from Grandmaster and acts as PTP Server or Client clocks downstream.